-2.3.2.
-Transparency and Oversight of the Budget
+2.3.4 Transparency and Oversight of the Budget

 Moldova has sustained a solid level of transparency reflected by the systematic publication of draft and enacted budgets.
 The budget documentation is published and budgetary information is generally accessible, timely, comprehensive and sound.
 The only document that is not produced is the Mid-Year Review.
 External audit and control are also performed and are consistently improved.
 Moldova ranks relatively high in the last available 2019 Open Budget Survey (OBS) by the International Budget Partnerships, despite a slight deterioration from a score of 58 to 57 in the Open Budget Index between 2017 and 2019 surveys (the score for public participation in budgetary process was lowered to 4 from 7 out of 100)18.
 Moldova is currently ranked 39th among 117 surveyed countries and is placed within the range Limited Information Available (scores 41-60)19.
+The content of some documents published by the Government of Moldova scored highly in terms of transparency, including the pre-budget statement (83), enacted budget (84), in-year reports (78) and year-end reports (67)20.
 It is noted that the 2019 OBS methodological framework had been revised and partly explains the one point deterioration compared to the 2017 survey.